djouallah/aemo_fabric/README.md

 ## Optional

-3- Open notebook 3 and attach a lakehouse, turn on the data pipeline scheduler if you want 5 minutes data.
+3- turn on scheduler for 5 minutes and daily, notice daily files get updated at 6 AM Brisbane time.

 ## Lessons learnt